About Us

 Indoor Only

 Ragdolls are gentle, affectionate cats who thrive in the safety of an indoor home.
 Because of their trusting nature, they are not equipped to handle the dangers of the outdoors.
-While leashed walks and supervised outdoor time are welcome, we ask that our kittens live primarily indoors where they can be safe, loved, and protected—just as they deserve.
+While leashed walks and supervised outdoor time in a fenced yard are welcome, we ask that our kittens live indoors where they can be safe, loved, and protected- just as they deserve.

 Scroll to Top